 Breast Lift With Augmentation

-By the nature of the procedure, breast lifts decrease volume in the breasts.
+By the nature of the procedure, a mastopexy decreases volume in the breasts.
 Dr. Saltz will discuss this phenomenon with you during your consultation.
 You may opt to have breast augmentation performed during your breast lift to replace lost volume.
 This combination of the two procedures can effectively compensate for the “slipping” effect that can occur when implants are placed into sagging breasts.

 Breast Lift Procedure

-A mastopexy involves taking into consideration multiple factors, which you will discuss with Dr. Saltz in your consultation.
+A breast lift takes multiple factors into consideration, which you will discuss with Dr. Saltz during your consultation.
 These include your breast size and shape, the firmness of your breasts, the position of your areolae, and your skin’s elasticity.

 Most incision points are made surrounding the areolae, either vertically or horizontally.
 The three most common patterns are shown below: